Neelzee/dat250-jpa-tutorial/README.md

 I tried using datagrip, but I encountered some issues to the H2 version.

-But, since it was relativly straightforward input, I could visualize it, and since the test passed, I assumed everything worked.
+~~But, since it was relativly straightforward input, I could visualize it, and since the test passed, I assumed everything worked.~~

+Changing the version of H2, and using DBeaver, made it work.

 # Picutres